EMERGING MARKETS-Commodity-focused Latam FX rises, Brazil real and Colombian peso in the lead

 Peru's economy minister told Reuters that it will target "excess profits" mining firms have gained from soaring global metals prices for extra taxation.

-Latin American markets have widely outperformed their emerging market peers since the start of the Ukraine crisis as harsh Western penalties on Russia sparked a rally in commodity prices.
+Latin American markets have widely outperformed their emerging market (EM) peers since the beginning of the Ukraine crisis as harsh Western penalties on Russia sparked a rally in commodity prices.

+JPMorgan warned that the Ukraine war and China's property crash could see the worst wave of corporate defaults since the global financial crisis, with a new report estimating that the EM-wide default rate would now reach 8.5%, more than double the 3.9% expected before the war.

 Costa Rican spreads have narrowed about 100 bps over the last month according to JPMorgan's EMBI Global Diversified index .JPMEGDCOSR, and now sit at their tightest in over two years.